 - It creates a sense of focus

-Happy feelings are shown to arise during exercise because swimming has shown to be a pain reliever.
-This is because it’s a low-impact exercise that doesn’t put strain on the joints.
-Focusing primarily on the sport’s techniques such as speed, water resistance and breathing can take your mind off of other things.
+Happy feelings are shown to arise during exercise because swimming is a pain reliever.
+This is because it’s a low-impact exercise that doesn’t put a strain on the joints.
+Focusing primarily on the sport’s techniques such as speed, water-resistance and breathing can take your mind off of other things.
 Since swimming uses all of your senses, it creates an atmosphere that’s relaxing and stimulating.

 Enrich the Relationships in your Life: